Country of origin: cambodia

 [i] Here, there are always people who come… who can come…

-[r] Yes, it’s a… how to say… It’s an association.
-I don’t know if you can say that.
+[r] Yes, it’s a… how can I put it… It’s an association.
+I don’t know if you can call it that.
 It’s an association.
 People from Indochina.
 From Indochina.
-People from Cambodia, Laos, Vietnam, can come.
+People from Cambodia, Laos, Vietnam can come.
 Thailand too.

 [i] And the people who come are…

 [r] There are also Chinese people.
 They come to pray.
-I also prayed several times for good health.
+I have also said prayers several times, to be in good health.

-i] You find that within the Chinese diaspora in Paris, there are… of mutual aid?
+[i] Do you think that within the Chinese diaspora in Paris, there is… mutual aid?

 [r] Mutual aid?
-On this issue….
-A little.
-I think… only a little.
-I think… some of them are selfish.
-There are some of them who are involved in helping each other.
-Those who frequent associations, they are in mutual aid.
-There are some of them….
-It’s hard to say….
-Some are selfish….
-It’s very hard to say.
-But within the diaspora, there is still mutual aid.
+On this question… A little.
+I think that… only a little.
+I think that… there are some who are selfish.
+There are some who are in mutual aid.
+Those who are involved in associations, they help each other.
+There are some… It’s hard to say… Some are selfish… It’s very hard to say.
+But within the diaspora, there is still mutual support.
 In my opinion.
-There are still some.
+There is still some.

-[i] And when you have requests to translate you ask a friend?
+[i] And when you have requests for translation, do you ask a friend?

 [r] Yes, to a friend in the 13th.
-When I have mail to translate, I go to see it.
+When I have some mail to translate, I go and see him.

-[i] Do you ever go to other associations for help?
+[i] Do you ever go to other organisations to get help?

 [r] No, because I don’t speak French well.
-If I ask them, and they answer me, I wouldn’t understand, it’s no use.
-We would have to bring someone to translate, and I would ask the interpreter again.
-I took classes there in Belleville.
-To the…. “home”….
-At the subway exit.
-What’s his name?
-“The house downstairs…”
+If I ask them and they answer me, I won’t understand, so it’s no use.
+I would have to bring someone to translate, and I would ask the interpreter again.
+I had taken lessons there, in Belleville.
+At the… ‘la maison’… By the metro exit.
+What’s it called?
+‘The house below…’

-[r] From the lower Belleville, yes.
+[r] Below Belleville, yes.
 I couldn’t remember.
-I took classes there three times.
-At this location, I registered three times.
+I took lessons there, three times.
+I signed up three times at that place.

 [r] Yes, French lessons.
 To learn to listen.
-Oral comprehension, I’m not good.
-I know at least “yes”, “no”.
-If you don’t understand, for the administrative procedures, if you don’t understand, people get angry.
-They’re… annoyed.
-They say, “You don’t understand, you have to bring someone who understands”.
+I’m not good at oral comprehension.
+I know at least ‘yes’ and ‘no’.
+If you don’t understand, for administrative procedures, if you don’t understand, people get annoyed.
+They are… annoyed.
+They say, ‘You don’t understand, you have to bring someone who understands’.

 [i] Asians?

-[r] No, no, no. Asians, there was me and… Me and a Chinese man.
+[r] No, no. Asians, there was me and… Me and a Chinese guy.
 Otherwise, there were Arabs, Africans, Spaniards too.
 Spain.

-[i] Did you know there were classes there?
+[i] Did you know that there were courses there?

-[r] Yes, I knew we could register.
+[r] Yes, I knew that you could enrol.
 I asked.
-I asked the reception.
-I said I wanted to learn French.
-So they made an appointment for me to… for an interview.
+I asked at reception.
+I said that I wanted to learn French.
+So they gave me an appointment for… for an interview.
 A short interview, to see if I could express myself.
 To choose the level.

-[r] It’s been several years since I took classes there.
-Several years ago, I took courses there.
-And last year, I took two consecutive sessions of classes.
+[r] I had taken lessons there several years ago.
+Several years ago, I took lessons there.
+And last year, I took two sessions of lessons in a row.

 [r] It was three times a week.
 Monday, Tuesday… Four days.
 Two hours a day.
 Monday, Tuesday, Thursday, Friday.
-That’s it, that’s it.
+That’s right.

-[i] Did you learn to speak, to write?
+[i] Did you learn to speak and write?

-[r] Yes, write.
+[r] Yes, to write.
 They forced us to write.
-They forced us to write, and we learned conjugation.
+They forced us to write, and we learnt the conjugation.
 They taught us how to conjugate sentences.
-Depending on the context.
+According to the context.

 [i] Do you know…

-[r] I can read a little bit.
+[r] I can read a little.
 If it’s easy.
-I understand my own letters.
-I don’t understand other people’s letters, because I know my own situation.
-My own letters, I can read them at 50%.
-Before I ask friends, I look first, I know what it’s about.
+I can understand my own letters.
+I can’t understand other people’s letters because I only know my own situation.
+I can read my own letters 50% of the time.
+Before asking friends, I look first, I know what it’s about.
 To get an idea beforehand.

 [r] Yes.